chadwgardner/chadwgardner.github.io/posts/tattoo.md

 I think I first heard these words from _The Prophet_ by Kahlil Gibran at a friend's wedding in Tallahassee.
 It was at a Unitarian Universalist church, and I remember that it was the first time I agreed with an entire sermon in years.
 The pastor laughed when I told her.

+This one is difficult to summarize in a short little post like this since it basically encompasses my entire marriage.
+Growing up in the Catholic church, the togetherness, the "two made one" aspect of marriage was always the most emphasized.
+I imagine this is true in more conservative circles as well, with the roles of each person in the new family unit more defined and prescribed.
+The passage on marriage from _The Prophet_, however, emphasizes the separateness, the individuality of each partner.
+Just following the quote above, the passage continues,
+>Love one another, but make not a bond of love: </br>
+>Let it rather be a moving sea between you...</br>
+>Sing and dance together and be joyous, </br>
+>but let each one of you be alone, </br>
+>Even as the strings of a lute are alone </br>
+>though the quiver with the same music.

+This feels so human, so _real_, to me.
+When Agata and I were dating, we read a book called _A Severe Mercy_ about a young non-religious couple, Sheldon and Davy, who become Christian together, but then she dies of cancer and he must put the pieces of his life and faith back together.
+I didn't identify much with the book except for the second chapter, "The Shining Barrier."
+The Sheldon and Davy decide to erect a "shining barrier" between them and the world, a barrier made from the strength of their love,

+>For the pillars of the temple stand apart,</br>
+>And the oak tree and the cypress grow </br>
+>not in each other's shadow.